wkumari/draft-vandergaast-edns-client-subnet/README.md

    Cache lookups are first done as usual for a DNS query, using the query tuple of <name, type, class>.
 Then the appropriate RRset MUST be chosen based on longest prefix matching.
-The client address to use for comparison will depend on whether the Intermediate Nameserver received an ECS option in its client query.
+The client address to

-   o  If no ECS option was provided, the client's address is used.